 How do I register as a donor in NC?

-In North Carolina, you can register as a donor in three easy ways:
+In North Carolina, you can register as a donor in two easy ways:

 1) Request that a heart be placed on your driver's license at the DMV.

-If you register via the DMV, a red heart will be placed on your driver's license or ID card.
-This symbol means that you are giving legal authorization for the donation of your organs and corneas/eyes after you die.
-It does not include tissue donation, nor does it include whole body donation.
+If you register via the DMV after October 1, 2019, a red heart will be placed on your driver's license or ID card.
+This symbol means that you are giving legal authorization for the donation of your organs, corneas/eyes, and tissues after you die.
+If you registered via the DMV before October 1, 2019, you have given legal authorization of organs and corneas/eyes only and must take an extra step to register for tissue donation.
+You can register for tissue donation online at DonateLifeNC.org.

-2) Register on the online donor registry at DonateLifeNC.org.
+2) Register your decision to be a donor online at DonateLifeNC.org.

-If you register online at DonateLifeNC.org, you can be more specific about your donation wishes.
+If you register online at DonateLifeNC.org, you can be more specific about your donation decisions.
 For example, you can choose which organs or tissues you want to donate and exclude those you do not want to donate.
-You can also register your decision about the disposition of your organs/tissues/eyes in case they cannot be used for transplant.

 What organs and tissues can be donated and how are they used?

-Organs that can be donated include the heart, lungs, liver, pancreas, kidneys, and small intestines.
+Organs that can be donated are the heart, lungs, liver, pancreas, kidneys, and small intestines.
 Organs are used to save lives by replacing diseased organs with healthy ones.
 Tissues that can be donated include skin, bone, corneas, heart valves, and veins.
-Skin grafts are used for burn victims, dental surgeries and reconstructive surgeries; bone, tendons and ligaments can be used in reconstructive surgeries; corneas are transplanted to give sight; heart valves are used in valve replacement surgery, common in children, and leg veins can be used in heart bypass surgery.

 If I change my mind, how can I change my donor record?